FedRAMP 20x — Program reference

 Beacon design partners →

-Apply to the Phase 2/3-aligned design partner cohort.
+Apply to the 20x-aligned design partner cohort.

 KSI Quick Check →